vaskoGut/Learning/exercisesJsTs/javascriptTypescript/Readme.md

 ```

 40. ### this-map-custom-method
-Because of using arrow function this is taken from outside scope and is equall to undefined. (undefined).length = 0.
-That's why we've got 0.
+Because of using arrow function this is taken from outside scope and is equall to undefined in strict mode.
+Or window if its not strict mode.